stripe-archive/stripe-payments-demo/server/ruby/README.md

 cp .env.example .env
 ```

-User `bundler` to install the required gems
+User `bundler` to install the required gems by navigating to ./server/ruby and running:

 ```
 bundle install